No commute, more family time: The big company letting workers move away - and take their city wages with them

 They were barely surviving on one wage and the surging costs of housing, food and petrol were pricing them out of ever getting ahead.

-Their rented home in Johnsonville, Wellington "wasn't really acclimatized to kids but it's what we could afford," said Michl, a senior project manager with Xero.
+Their rented home in Johnsonville, Wellington "wasn't really acclimatised to kids but it's what we could afford," said Michl, a senior project manager with Xero.

 "Pre-Covid we were able to survive quite happily and comfortably on one salary, with the luxury of my partner staying at home.